ramhiser/blog-ramhiser/content/post/2018-04-16-building-scikit-learn-pipeline-with-pandas-dataframe.md

 * Skip features with target leak
 * Test a model's performance using a subset of important features identified by an expert

 While we're still talking column selection, you might ask whether we couldn't just use pandas to filter out the column.
-Most certainly, you can, but often in a `Pipeline`, you want to ensure your data set contains only those features you have specified manually, from a ETL microservice, etc. This is especially true in production ML systems, where, for example, an unwanted column can lead to exceptions being thrown.
+Most certainly, you can, but often in a `Pipeline`, you want to ensure your data set contains only those features you have specified manually, from a ETL microservice, etc. This is especially true in production ML systems, where, for example, an unwanted column can lead to exceptions being thrown when a user requests a prediction.

 Returning to the `churn` data set, we see a `phone number` feature.
 While the last 4 digits of a phone number may contain some information, we'll consider it a nonessential feature for our purposes.
 To demonstrate the `ColumnSelector`, let's select a handful of relevant columns.